Sleep Research

 What the Research says about sleep and Neurofeedback

-Neurofeedback has shown promising results for improving sleep and reducing insomnia, especially with protocols designed to calm the brain.
+Neurofeedback has shown promising results for improving sleep and reducing insomnia, especially with protocols designed to calm the brain and using the SMR protocol.
 While more research is needed to reach the highest levels of scientific validation, many clients experience lasting improvements in their sleep patterns.

 Feature / Benefit Neurofeedback Medication CBT-I (Talk Therapy)